z900collector/CPU32-Assembler/src/instructions/README.md

 # Overview

-The instructions directory contains classes that represent assembly langauge Instructions and the code needed to parse a line of assembly from the given ASM file.
+The "instructions" directory contains classes that represent assembly langauge Instructions and the code needed to parse a line of assembly from the given ASM file.

 Rather than create a parser that must understand every instruction format, putting that logic into the Instruction Object seams like a novel way to process each line.

+If an instruction has multiple formats, they could in placed into one file or you can create a file for each variation (that does tend to bloat the code).

 ## Expanding the Instruction Set